pnnl/tesp/examples/capabilities/te30/README.md

 2. ./run.sh
 3. python3 plots.py TE_Challenge

+Using HELICS
+To run and plot a case without the market, from the Terminal:

+1. python3 prepare_case.py
+2. ./runh0.sh
+3. python3 plots.py TE_ChallengeH0

+To run and plot a case with the market, from the Terminal:

+1. python3 prepare_case.py
+2. ./runh.sh
+3. python3 plots.py TE_ChallengeH

-To run a case from the GUI monitor for market only:
+To run a FNCS case from the GUI monitor for market only:

 1. python3 prepare_case.py  # unless already done above
 2. ./gui.sh